Anto-Gary/server_administration/webserver/nginx/README.md

 # NGINX TEMPLATING ENGINE
 ---

-- all templates written to ./templates/out
+- all templates written to ./templates/out by default
+  - subdir name 'out' can be changed in TemplateEngine.py

 ### TEMPLATE WORKFLOW